 Learn to Skate

-CanSkate Learn-to-Skate Program Learn To Skate FAQs ** click here
+CanSkate Learn-to-Skate Program Frequently Asked Questions ** click here

 CANSkate is Skate Canada's Flagship Learn to Skate Program.
 It is a dynamic learn-to-skate program that focuses on fun, participation and basic skill development.
 Based on Sport Canada’s long term athlete development (LTD) principles, CanSkate centers on physical literacy and the fundamental skills needed to take part in any ice sport or to skate as a recreational activity.
 The program includes specific skills that pertain to hockey, ringette, speed skating and figure skating.